zehnlabs-com/ibkr-portfolio-rebalancer/docs/services/event-processor.md

 **Service won't connect to IBKR:**
 - Verify IBKR Gateway is running and logged in
 - Check trading mode matches IBKR configuration

+**API Errors:**
+- Verify you have valid subscription to Zehnlabs strategies
+- Ensure your API keys are correct

 **Orders not executing:**
 - Ensure your IBKR account has proper permissions